-Employment opportunities in the management area are projected to grow 5 percent from 2014 to 2024, about as fast as the average for all occupations.
+Employment opportunities in the management area are projected to grow 5 percent through 2024, about as fast as the average for all occupations.
 Tasks such as managing facilities and being prepared for emergencies will remain important in a wide range of industries.

-The nonmetropolitan north Arizona median annual salaries range from \$72,670 to \$113,200.
-(Figures from US BLS May 2017) (SOC 11-2022).
+The nonmetropolitan north Arizona median annual salaries range from \$72,670 to \$115,140.

+(Figures from US BLS May 2018, SOC 11-2022).